v4rakh/prosody_web_admin_rest/README.md

 This app uses Symfony Translator.
 It's bootstraped in `Util\TranslationHelper` and locales are placed under `data/locale/`.
 Adjust to your needs or help translating.

 ## Changelog ##
+- 0.1.2:
+    - add authentication after sign up
+    - only logged in users can delete their account (with the help of the token)
+    - only logged in users can change their account password

 - 0.1.1:
     - updated readme and `env.example`
     - fix some language validator inconsistencies